 Sustainability of ornamental plants

-Brent Pemberton studies sustainability of ornamental plants in the Eastern region of Texas.
-Specifically Pemberton develops roses adapted for heat tolerance and disease resistance.
+Brent Pemberton studies the sustainability of ornamental plants in the Eastern region of Texas.
+Specifically, Pemberton develops roses adapted for heat tolerance and disease resistance.
 The best-adapted ones are called Texas Superstars®.
 These roses can serve as landscape plants that reduce the need for pesticides and have reliable ornamental value for home and commercial landscapes.

-Water efficiency in green industry
+Water efficiency in the green industry

 A new initiative at the Uvalde Center is focused on identifying native and adapted plant species with low water requirements.
 These plant species have great potential for commercial use in sustainable urban landscapes, rangeland restoration and reclamation, forage production, and improved food and shelter for wildlife.
 Drs.
 Xuejun Dong and Vjiay Joshi are also researching the potential to use cold-tolerant spineless cactus as a drought-reserve forage for the livestock industry in more northern areas of Texas.